 Q&A with Alison Pittman

-Question: How would you describe this season?
+Question: How would you describe the team chemistry this year?

 Question: What do you like to do for fun?

 Pittman: There is this really fun card game called Quiddler.
 It is sort of like scrabble in a card version.
 Javy (Cynthia Javaras), (Allee) Rife and I, and our other roommate Megan, we play it all the time.
 It usually comes down to me or Rife but Javy just won her first game the other day in overtime.

 Pittman: I declared in early childhood special education, with a minor in psychology.
 My middle brother has a learning disability so I was around it growing up.
 It impacted me personally.
 I wanted to help diagnose autism and the different disabilities.

 Question: What has been your favorite class at UVa thus far?

 Pittman: Probably one I took last semester called early childhood development.
 That really confirmed that I wanted to work with kids so it’s my favorite.